wofsauge/IsaacDocs/docs/ItemPool.md

 [ ](#){: .rep .tooltip .badge }
 #### [PillEffect](enums/PillEffect.md) GetPillEffect ( [PillColor](enums/PillColor.md) PillColor, [EntityPlayer](EntityPlayer.md) Player = nil ) {: .copyable aria-label='Functions' }

+Will return the pill effect that corresponds to the passed pill color.
+This will work properly even if the player has not yet identified the pill color (by using one or more pills of that color).
+It is recommended to always pass the corresponding player because if a player has Lucky Foot, PHD, Virgo, or False PHD, the resolved pill effect will change from what was assigned by default at the beginning of the run.

+Returns -1 if passed `PillColor.NULL` (0) or a value of 2048.
+Returns `PillEffect.BAD_GAS` (0) if passed an invalid pill color (e.g. 15 through 2047 or 2063+).

 ___
 ### Get·Pool·For·Room () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }